hadley/adv-r/SoftwareSystems.md

 S4 was first described in the 1998 'Green Book' (Chambers 1998).
-It allows for more sophisticated handling of method calls and, as a result, it is better at managing more complex class heirarchies.
+It allows for more sophisticated handling of method calls and, as a result, it is better at managing more complex class hierarchies.
 Just as in S3, an S4 class has an associated type along with data members.
 Returning to our Fibonacci example, an S4 `Sequence` and `Fibonacci` class are defined as follows.